alwinb/reurl/README.md

 ### url.normalize (); url.normalise ()

-Given a ReUrl object `url`, `url.normalize ()` returns a new ReUrl object by normalizing `url`.
-Normalization involves, a.o. interpreting `.` and `..` segments within the path and removing the default port and empty user/password info from the authority of `url`.
+Returns a new ReUrl object by normalizing `url`.
+This interprets a.o. `.` and `..` segments within the path ans removes default ports and trivial usernames/ passwords from the authority of `url`.

 	new ReUrl ('http://foo/bar/baz/./../bee') .normalize () .toString ()
 	// => 'http://foo/bar/bee'